champa720/material.io/_sections/materials/social-studies/cc-basics/chapter-1/lesson-1.7.md

 tag: Civics & Government

 excerpt: "At a time when nations are more interconnected, the United States has a greater role in the global society because it is the world's only superpower.
 This role includes expanding businesses, spreading American culture, and providing aid to foreign countries."

-source:
-- title: Common Core Basics
-  subject: Social Studies
-  chapter: 1
-  toc_type: Lesson
-  toc_number: 1.7
-  pages: 54 - 59

-objectives:
-- Understand the opportunities and challenges facing the United States in the global society
-- Consider the impact of US culture around the world
-- Recognize that US businesses, as well as non-profit organizations, reach beyond US borders

-skills:
-- core: Interpret Graphics
-- reading: Make Predictions

-vocabulary:
-- dialogue
-- fair trade
-- foreign aid
-- global society
-- nonprofit organization
-- prediction
-- transact

-key_concept:
-- concept: >
-    The world is becoming more interconnected.
-In this new global society, the United States bears heavy responsibilities but also looks forward to important opportunities.
-- example: >
-    The Internet allows events from all over the world to be tracked and ideas to be exchanged.
-Satellites enable news and cell-phone conversations to be broadcast over vast distances.
-Trade between countries is easier than ever before due to improved storage and transportation methods and new trade agreements.
-This global exchange of news. goods, ideas, and services has tightened the connections between the United States and other countries.
-The United States is a leader in this international community.
 ---
 ## Opportunities and Challenges Global Society